puavo-org/puavo-os/parts/client/PuavoRestClient.md

         --user-etc                   Automatically load credendials from /etc/puavo/ldap
         --user-krb                   Use kerberos authentication
-        --user-bootserver            Use bootserver authentication (aka no client authentication) --cacert=FILE                Tells puavo-rest-client to use the specified certificate file to verify the peer -d, --data=BODY                  Use POST method and use BODY as the request body using Content-type application/x-www-form-urlencoded
+        --user-bootserver            Use bootserver authentication (aka no client authentication) --cacert FILE                Tells puavo-rest-client to use the specified certificate file to verify the peer -d, --data BODY                  Use POST method and use BODY as the request body using Content-type application/x-www-form-urlencoded
-        --data-json=JSON             POST JSON string with Content-Type application/json -H, --header=HEADER              Add custom header.
+        --data-json JSON             POST JSON string with Content-Type application/json -H, --header HEADER              Add custom header.
 Can be set multiple times.
 Example: --header 'Content-Type: application/json'
-        --domain=DOMAIN              Use custom puavo domain.
+        --domain DOMAIN              Use custom puavo domain.
 By default the domain is read from /etc/puavo/domain --no-dns                     Do not search for server from DNS --dns-only                   Force use server from DNS.
-If not found puavo-rest-client exits with a loud error --port=PORT                  Force custom port
+If not found puavo-rest-client exits with a loud error --port PORT                  Force custom port
-        --scheme=SCHEME              Force custom scheme (http or https) -v, --verbose                    Be verbose.
+        --scheme SCHEME              Force custom scheme (http or https) -v, --verbose                    Be verbose.
 PUAVO_REST_CLIENT_VERBOSE=1 env can be also used -h, --help                       Show this message

 ## Ruby library